Andy53/ERC.Xdbg/README.md

 `--ModuleInfo`
 Displays info about the modules loaded by the attached process.
 Can be passed a boolean to indicate if the output should be written to disk.
 &nbsp;&nbsp;&nbsp;&nbsp;Example 1: `ERC --moduleInfo`
-&nbsp;&nbsp;&nbsp;&nbsp;Example 2: `ERC --moduleinfo false` Does not write processinfo output to disk.
+&nbsp;&nbsp;&nbsp;&nbsp;Example 2: `ERC --moduleinfo false` Does not write moduleinfo output to disk.

 `--ThreadInfo`
 Displays info about threads associated with the attached process.
 Can be passed a boolean to indicate if the output should be written to disk.
 &nbsp;&nbsp;&nbsp;&nbsp;Example 1: `ERC --threadInfo`
-&nbsp;&nbsp;&nbsp;&nbsp;Example 2: `ERC --threadinfo false` Does not write processinfo output to disk.
+&nbsp;&nbsp;&nbsp;&nbsp;Example 2: `ERC --threadinfo false` Does not write threadinfo output to disk.

 `--SEH`
 Displays a list of addresses for pop pop ret instructions.
 Can be passed a list of module paths to be ignored in the search.